mikakruschel/name-gender-classifier/README.md

 [![npm](https://img.shields.io/npm/v/name-gender-classifier)](https://www.npmjs.com/package/name-gender-classifier)

 # Gender classifier from first name
 A simple neural network that classifies the gender of first names.
-The current model is trained for German first names, but can easily be extended for every language.
+The current model is trained for German first names but can easily be modified for every other language.

 ### Install
 `npm i name-gender-classifier`